-The 200 Trunks 200 Visionaries exhibition — which opens in Singapore today, April 4 — is the latest tribute to the maison’s brilliant and enigmatic founder, following a series of celebrations last year to commemorate the 200th anniversary of Louis Vuitton’s birthday on Aug 4, 1821.
+The Louis Vuitton 200 Trunks 200 Visionaries exhibition, which opened in Singapore on April 4, is the latest tribute to the maison’s brilliant and enigmatic founder, following a series of celebrations last year to commemorate the 200th anniversary of Louis Vuitton’s birthday on Aug 4, 1821.

 The large-scale travelling exhibition debuted last December at the trunkmaker’s historic family home in Asnières, a town just northwest of Paris, which is also the site of its heritage trunkmaking ateliers and a gallery space, before making its second stop in Singapore this month.
-Perfect timing, considering that the Malaysia-Singapore land border is now open and we can easily drive over anytime now to check it out.
 In a nod to Vuitton’s bicentennial birthday, the presentation showcases a stupendous trunk design collaboration with 200 global creatives.